matthewjdenny/ISSR_Data_Science_Summer_Summit_15/Handouts/Rcpp_Tutorial.md

 		Rcpp::Rcout << "myvar value: " << myvar << std::endl;

   Scoping can be very tricky, but fortunately the C++ compiler checks implemented by RStudio will help you diagnose these problems.
+* [Passing by refernces vs. passing by value](http://courses.washington.edu/css342/zander/css332/passby.html) is probably the most complicated and error inducing challenge to deal with if you are trying to implement machine learning algorithms in C++.
+Often if we are trying to approximate some sort of posterior distribution, we will want to take a bunch of samples of the variable of interest using [Metropolis Hastings](http://en.wikipedia.org/wiki/Metropolis%E2%80%93Hastings_algorithm) or some similar algorithm .
+To do this, we will want to save lots of values of some variable over a large number of iterations.
+The problem is that if we pass the same varialbe by reference repeatedly, then what will get stored and returned in the vector/matrix will be a bunch of references to the same value, meaning what you get back in R is observations from your last iteration, repeated a whole bunch of times -- not good!
+The way we deal with this is by breaking references.